apache/jena-site/source/documentation/inference/__index.md

   instance each time.</p>
 <p>If working with the <a href="../ontology/index.html">Ontology API</a> it is
   not always necessary to explicitly locate a reasoner.
-The prebuilt instances of OntModelSpec provide easy access to the appropriate reasoners to use for different Ontology configurations.</p>
+The prebuilt instances of `OntSpecification` provide easy access to the appropriate reasoners to use for different Ontology configurations.</p>
 <p>Similarly, if all you want is a plain RDF Model with RDFS inference included
   then the convenience methods <code>ModelFactory.createRDFSModel</code> can be